jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 # Amazon Web Service studies

-Created in 2002, and launched as AWS in 2004 with SQS as first service offering.
+* Created in 2002, and launched as AWS in 2004 with SQS as first service offering.
+* 2003 amazon.com was $5.2B retail business.
+7800 employees
+## Why cloud

+* moving from capex to variable expense
+* economies of scale: EC2 instance different pricing model
+* Elactic capacity: pay for what you use
+* Speed anf agility to define infrastructure in minutes not weeks
+* Focus on business apps, not IT infrastructure
+* Global reach in a minutes
 ## Use cases

 * Enable to build scalable apps, adaptable to business demand